-At Delaware North Companies Parks & Resorts, we bring the extraordinary stories of a location's culture, history, landscapes and traditions to life.
+At Delaware North Parks and Resorts, we bring the extraordinary stories of a location's culture, history, landscapes and traditions to life.

 The Kennedy Space Center was created in competition with the Soviet Union & was authorized in 1958 during the administration of President Dwight D. Eisenhower

 Make sure you also check out the US Space Walk Hall of Fame Museum in Titusville for some other cool space stuff.
 It's awesome!

 Saturn V complex is one of the best stops, don't pass it up.